Sendrato Australia Pty Ltd (ABN 98 605 555 833)

 (d) A consent, notice, or communication under this Agreement is effective if sent as an electronic communication unless required to be physically delivered by law.

-(e) Notices must be sent to the parties' most recent known contact details.
+(e) Notices must be sent to the parties' most recent known contact details. (f) The User may not assign or create an interest in this Agreement.

 (g) The Company may assign or create an interest in its rights under this Agreement by written notice to the User.